What Not to Eat When Pregnant

 Is It Safe to Drink Herbal Tea?

 Because you want to keep your caffeine intake down, you may want to sip on a cup of herbal tea.
 However, there is little data on the effects certain herbs can have on a developing baby.
 This is why it’s best to play it safe and avoid herbal tea unless you get the OK from your healthcare provider.
-Check with your provider about those herbal teas marketed as safe for moms-to-be, too.
+Check with your provider about which herbal teas are safe for pregnant people.

 Can You Eat Meat, Poultry, or Pâtés?